 - (a) Detention Hearings: Detention hearings must be heard no later than the end of the next court day after a petition has been filed.
-(See Welfare and Institutions Code section 315.) - (b) Jurisdiction Hearing: If the child is detained, the petition must be set for hearing within 15 court days from the date of the detention order.
-If the child is not detained, the petition must be set for hearing within 30 calendar days after the petition is filed.
-(See Welfare and Institutions Code section 334.) - (c) Disposition Hearing: If the child is detained, and the social worker is not alleging that Welfare and Institutions Code section 361.5(b) is applicable, the hearing on disposition must begin within 10 court days from the date the petition was sustained.
+(See Welfare and Institutions Code section 315; CRC 5.670(d).) - (b) Jurisdiction Hearing: If the child is detained, the hearing on disposition must begin within 10 court days from the date the petition was sustained.
+If the child is not detained, the disposition hearing must begin no later than 30 calendar days after jurisdiction is found.
+(See Welfare and Institutions Code section 334; CRC 5.680.) - (c) Disposition Hearing: If the child is detained, the hearing on disposition must begin within 10 court days from the date the petition was sustained.
 If the child is not detained, the disposition hearing will begin no later than 30 calendar days after jurisdiction is found.
-If the social worker is alleging that Welfare and Institutions Code section 361.5(b) is applicable, the court shall continue the proceedings for a period not to exceed 30 calendar days, and the social worker shall notify each parent in accordance with Welfare and Institutions Code section 358(a)(3).
-(See Welfare and Institutions Code section 358.)

-- (d) Six Month Review Hearing: The court is required to review the status of every dependent child within six months of the declaration of dependency and at least every six months thereafter.
+(See Welfare and Institutions Code section 358; CRC 5.686.) - (d) Six Month Review Hearing: The court is required to review the status of every dependent child within six months of the declaration of dependency and at least every six months thereafter.
 (See Welfare and Institutions Code sections 364, 366, and 366.21; CRC 5.710.) - (e) Twelve Month Review: The court is required to review the status of every child who has been removed from the custody of a parent or guardian within twelve months of the declaration of dependency.
 (See Welfare and Institutions Code section 366.21; CRC 5.715.) - (f) Eighteen Month Review: If the child is not returned at the twelve month review, the court must conduct a review no later than eighteen months from the date of the original detention.
-(See Welfare and Institutions Code sections 366.21, 366.22; CRC 5.720.) - (g) Notice of Intent to file Writ Petition: A notice of intent to file a petition for extraordinary writ must be filed within: - (1) 7 calendar days after the date of the order, if the party was at the hearing; - (2) 12 calendar days after the date the clerk mailed the notification, if the party was notified of the order only by mail; - (3) 17 calendar days after the date the clerk mailed the notification, if the party was notified of the order by mail, and the notice was mailed to an address outside California but within the United States; or - (4) 27 calendar days after the date the clerk mailed the notification, if the party was notified of the order by mail, and the notice was mailed to an address outside the United States.
+(See Welfare and Institutions Code section 366.21; CRC 5.720.) - (g) Notice of Intent to file Writ Petition: A notice of intent to file a petition for extraordinary writ must be filed within 7 calendar days of the date of the order setting a hearing under Welfare and Institutions Code section 366.26, with an extension of 5 calendar days if the party received notice of the order only by mail.
+(See CRC 8.450(e)(4).) - (h) Petition for Writ: A petition seeking writ review of orders setting a hearing under the Welfare and Institutions Code must be served and filed within 10 calendar days after the filing of the record in the reviewing court.
+(See CRC 8.452(c)(1).)